LSFLK/copper.opensource.lk/docs/Backups.md

 ```

 ### Now time to automate the backup
+Crontab is the simplest way to automate data backup process.
 Now run 'crontab -e' to create cron jobs.
 It will open an empty file where you can configure the command that you want to run at a desired time.
 (See image, above.)

 The format of crontab is simple; it has five fields followed by the command: